ane/ebi/README.md

 type CreateGopher struct{}
 ```

+The naming convention is to have a service "Foobar"  (in caps, can be a pluralized noun), and have it in `service/foobar.go`, and its request and response models are *all* in `service/requests/foobar.go` and `service/responses/foobar.go`.

 Though these interfaces are named similarly, in Go, we refer to these types as `requests.GetGopher`, hence it is never ambiguous as to what the structures are.
 The `requests` (or responses) packages contain only structures like these, hence there will never be any confusion between the two.